-Hangeul, one of the most indigenous and unique creations of the nation, was introduced in 1443 by King Sejong (1418-1450), the 4th king of the Joseon Dynasty.
+Hangeul, one of the most indigenous and unique creations of the nation, was introduced in 1443 by King Sejong (r.
+1418-1450), the 4th king of the Joseon Dynasty.
 In order to help all commoners to easily read and write this new alphabet, Hunminjeongeum (meaning "Proper sounds to instruct the people" in Korean) was created.
-In 1910, the name of the language was changed to Hangeul, a term widely used today.
+In 1910, the name of the language was changed to the current Hangeul in the 20th century.

 Hangeul is a series of creative and scientifically designed characters.
-The alphabet is composed of basic consonants and vowels with a set sound each, with a dot or a line added to form more sounds.
+The alphabet is composed of basic consonants and vowels, each with a set sound, and a dot or a line added to form more sounds.
 The 5 main consonants (ㄱ, ㄴ, ㅅ, ㅁ, ㅇ) imitate the shape the lips and tongue make when producing that particular sound, while the 3 main vowels (ㆍ, ㅡ, ㅣ) symbolize the sky, the earth and mankind respectively.
 Originally composed of 17 consonants and 11 vowels, only 14 consonants and 10 vowels are used in modern Hangeul.